olavea/olavea/src/content/blog/2025/06/24-make-more-art.md

 👸 1-2-3 = Action!

-🤠 Films & stops filming (short shot)
+🤠 Films & stops filming (short rffshot)

 👸 Decides what will be in the 2. shot